mvartani76/CSCI-E-15-Fall2014-P4/README.md

 ## Demo

-As a remote student, my demo is located in jing at the following location (TBD).
+As a remote student, my demo is located in jing at the following location: http://screencast.com/t/cVWNHi5w63R

 ## Details for Teaching Team